 Six and a half months before Adolf Hitler invaded Poland, New York City’s Madison Square Garden hosted a rally to celebrate the rise of Nazism in Germany.
 Inside, more than 20,000 attendees raised Nazi salutes toward a 30-foot-tall portrait of George Washington flanked by swastikas.
-Outside, police attacked New Yorkers, 100,000 of whom had gathered to protest the rally.
+Outside, police and some 100,000 protestors gathered.

 The organization behind the February 20, 1939 event—advertised on the arena’s marquee as a “Pro American Rally”—was the German American Bund (“Bund” is German for “federation”).
 The anti-semitic organization held Nazi summer camps for youth and their families during the 1930s.
 The Bund’s youth members were present that night, as were the Ordnungsdienst, or OD, the group’s vigilante police force who dressed in the style of Hitler’s SS officers.